Skylar Mays: Atlanta Hawks (2020–2022)

 On November 18, 2020, Mays was selected with the 50th pick in the 2020 NBA draft by the Atlanta Hawks.
 Mays signed a two-way contract with the team on November 24, 2020, meaning he would split time between the Hawks and their NBA G League affiliate, the College Park Skyhawks.
-On February 13, Mays scored a career high 20 points against the San Antonio Spurs, cutting a 45-point deficit to just 11 in the second half.
+On February 13, Mays scored a career-high 20 points against the San Antonio Spurs, cutting a 45-point deficit to just 11 in the second half.

-Mays played for the Hawks in the 2021 NBA summer league, scoring 13 points in 30 minutes on 4-11 shooting at his debut in a 85-83 loss against the Boston Celtics.
+Mays played for the Hawks in the 2021 NBA summer league, scoring 13 points in 30 minutes on 4-of-11 shooting at his debut in an 85–83 loss against the Boston Celtics.
 On August 26, 2021, Mays signed a second two-way contract with the Hawks.
 On April 7, 2022, the Hawks converted his previously signed two-way contract into a standard NBA contract.

 Delaware Blue Coats (2022–2023)

 On November 4, 2022, Mays was named to the opening night roster for the Delaware Blue Coats.